Published in The Sydney Morning Herald and The Age, 19 May 2021

 Gas-fired power has a role in backing up the market and that role will become only more important as the share of wind and solar generation grows.
 Yet, the actions already taken by the market mean there is more than enough time to deliver the investments needed by the market.

-The federal government has identified several events where a short-term, but significant, supply problem required the Tomago aluminium smelter to reduce its power demand.
-To a degree this is covered by the commercial arrangements between the smelter and its power supplier.
 If the problem is beyond that arrangement, then the Australian Energy Market Operator has other ways to overcome the problem and avoid any major issue for the smelter.

 The proposed investment is not needed to deliver lower carbon emissions.
 Emissions have been falling consistently over the past five-to-six years.
 But gas will become a high-emissions source of electricity and because the role of gas will be to support high levels of renewables, it becomes important to limit that role or to offset these emissions as proposed by Energy Australia for its Tallawarra B plant.